hallambaker/Mathematical-Mesh/Outputs/Documents/Generated/SchemaMesh.md

 <dd>Host address in Callsign, DNS or IP format in order of preference.
 <dt>AccessEncrypt: KeyData (Optional)
 <dd>Encryption key to be used to encrypt data for the service to use.
+<dt>CallsignServiceProfile: ProfileAccount (Optional)
+<dd>Profile of the callsign registry used by the service.
 </dl>
 ###Structure: ConnectionHost